Skydiving FAQ – Frequently Asked Questions

 That’s a much better question.

-Skydiving Hollister owns the latest student, solo, and tandem gear.
-All of the equipment used at Skydiving Hollister is serviced and maintained by FAA certified technicians of the highest ratings.
+Silicon Valley Skydiving owns the latest student, solo, and tandem gear.
+All of the equipment used at Silicon Valley Skydiving is serviced and maintained by FAA certified technicians of the highest ratings.
 The parachutes are packed by professionals, and the reserves are packed and repacked even if they’re unused (it’s not only a good idea, it’s the law).
 Although an inherently dangerous sport, just as driving a car is an inherently dangerous activity (you did know that, right?), we take every precaution to assure your safety while on our drop zone.
 Do you drive with bad brakes and bald tires?

 So, the short answer is that the sport of skydiving has been made as safe as possible.
-And at Skydiving Hollister, we take every precaution possible before, during, and after your skydive.
+And at Silicon Valley Skydiving, we take every precaution possible before, during, and after your skydive.

 What Should I Wear To Skydive?